webmapper/cartiqo-documentation/README.md

 ### Fields

-All layers contain the following general fields, and will therefore be described here only once:
+All layers contain the following general fields:

 * `originalid`
 * `name`
+* `type`

+And possibly contain the following fields:

+* `subtype`
+* `subsubtype`

+Not every layer has the same amount of subdevisions.
+All layers contain `type`, most also contain a `subtype` and some even contain a `subsubtype` when needed.

 ###### `originalid`